 If you live in the Midwest, you may not be aware that Mardi Gras is a “big deal” and popular travel period for the Southeast.
 It’s also a popular winter break for some Northeast school districts.
 If you don’t live in those locations, it’s an understandable blind spot.
 The same thing happens with Jersey Week, which impacts crowd levels at Walt Disney World.

-Essentially, our point here is that this is going to happen again next year…and the following year.
-Don’t dismiss this year’s crowds as an aberration because of Disney’s capacity constraints or Mardi Gras events in New Orleans being cancelled.
+Essentially, our point here is that this is going to happen again in 2022 and in 2023 after that.
+Don’t dismiss last year’s crowds as an aberration because of Disney’s capacity constraints or Mardi Gras events in New Orleans being cancelled.
 While those almost certainly factored in and exacerbated crowd levels, that week would’ve been bad regardless.

 Presidents’ Day is always celebrated on the third Monday of February.
 That means it’s February 21, 2022 and February 20, 2023.
 Being a native Midwesterner, my knowledge of Mardi Gras is minimal, but it seems to move around: March 1, 2022 and February 21, 2023.
 (Here’s the basis for those dates.)

-Conversely, the 2023 winter crowd spike should more closely mirror this year with Mardi Gras and Presidents’ Day coinciding.
-We’ll say it now so you have two years to plan and aren’t caught flatfooted at the last minute: avoid February 17-26, 2023 at Walt Disney World!
+If you’re already looking ahead to next year, the 2023 winter crowd spike should more closely mirror last year with Mardi Gras and Presidents’ Day coinciding.
+We’ll say it now so you have over a year to plan and aren’t caught flat footed at the last minute: avoid February 17-26, 2023 at Walt Disney World!